digao-dalpiaz/Dam/README.md

 ## What's New

+- 06/13/2021 (Version 4.14)

+   - Fixed CTRL+C action in message dialog to copy message as plain text.
+It was copying the HTML syntax. **Need to update DzHTMLText!**

+<details>
+  <summary>Click here to view the entire changelog</summary>

 - 03/21/2021 (Version 4.13)

    - Full VCL custom theme supporting (changes made in DzHTMLText).

-<details>
-  <summary>Click here to view the entire changelog</summary>

 - 03/14/2021 (Version 4.12)